Darelbi/MTG-Mana-Curve-Simulation/README.md

 I know there should be added also Moxes but the optimizer improved the deck further by adding Tolarian Academy and Ancient tomb.
 There was some debate whethever the Ancient Tomb should be added to affinity.
-The simulation removes all the doubts: Ancient tomb makes an improvement but by a very small margin
+The simulation removes all the doubts: Ancient tomb makes an improvement but by a very small margin.
+Also note that this deck was tested with 10 millions simulations for each Card Swap (so it took 30 hours to be generated)

 **Creatures (28)**